2020, kick-start the New Year with several staff development activities and resources, designed to help you make your content accessible.

 - Add Alternative Text to images in Word and PowerPoint – Office 365 (transcript).

-- Link to Third Party Content and use Digitised Versions in Learning Edge (transcript).
+- Third-party Content and Digitised Versions in Learning Edge (transcript).

 Access Good Practice User Guides.